01. Mesothelioma Treatment in Huntsville

 Although there are no mesothelioma cancer centers in Huntsville, The Kirklin Clinic of University of Alabama is about 100 miles away in Birmingham.
 Patients may be treated with a multimodal approach, including surgery, chemotherapy, radiation and immunotherapy.
 Designated as a Comprehensive Cancer Center by the National Cancer Institute, The Kirklin Clinic is also actively involved in more than 200 clinical trials a year.

-02. Mesothelioma Lawsuits in Huntsville
+02. Mesothelioma Doctors in Huntsville

 Huntsville, Alabama Mesothelioma Lawsuits